jan9won/article/README.md

 5. when finished, merge the branch (not rebase) to the main and pull request to Github origin.
     - please squash your backup purposed commits
     - every merge-pull-request on the origin/main will trigger webhoook, which directly update blog's articles. so be sure about your pull requrests.
-6. go to notion and make the status of the article "published"
-7. editing and deleting articles should follow other directions below

-## How to edit an existing article
-1. go to the notion and edit article's status to "edit"
+## Update
-2. if there's a related github issue, go to the issue and change status and comment
+1. if there's a related github issue, go to the issue and change status and comment
-3. create new branch with `id` from `./create-article` above.
-If you don't know it, you can run `./make-id` to see it.
+2. create new branch with `id`.
+If you don't know it,
+	- you can run `./create-id.sh` to print it on shell
+	- or `./create-branch.sh` to create branch automatically
-4. when finished, merge to main and pull request to Github origin
+4. when finished, squash your backup commits and make pull request to Github origin
-5. go to the notion and edit status to "published" close the issue if it exisists
+5. close the related issue if it exisists

-## How to delete an existing article
+## Delete
-1. delete article's whole folder directly on the `main` branch.
+1. delete article's whole folder directly on the `main` branch
-2. if there's branch, delete it either.
+2. if there's a branch, delete it either
+3. write commit message with the reason of deletion
-3. pull request to the Github origin
+4. make a pull request to the Github origin
-4. go to the notion and edit status to "deleted" and write the reason of deletion on the page

-## more about meta.json
+# more about meta.json
-> any data that can be retrieved from the git repository will be automatically populated on `create-article` and `pre-commit` git hook.
+> any data that can be retrieved from the git repository will be automatically inserted to `meta.json`.
+>
+> this happens while running `create-article.sh` and `pre-commit` git hook.

 1. `"author"` and `"email"` fields
-    - author will be the creator of the article's file
+    - `"author"` is the creator of the article
-    - authors' email and name will be found on git history.
-So configure your git properly before running `./create-article`
+    - author's `"email"` and `"name"` will be located with git history
+    - please configure your git properly before commiting

-2. `created` and `edited` time
+2. `"created"` and `"edited"` fields
-    - created time is the *first* time the file is merged to the `origin/main` branch
+    - `"created"` is the timestamp of the *first* time article is merged to the `origin/main` branch
-    - edited time is the *last* time the file merged to the `origin/main` branch
+    - `"edited"` time is the timestamp of the *last* time article merged to the `origin/main` branch